cgasb/PepThreader/README.md

  - MODELLER (*)

-- Download of 'soap_peptide.hdf5' file, which must be put in the main directory of PepThreader: salilab.org/SOAP/soap_peptide.hdf5
+- Download of 'soap_peptide.hdf5' file, which must be put in the main directory of PepThreader.
+Download here: salilab.org/SOAP/soap_peptide.hdf5

 (*) Before starting modeling, the presence of 'soap_peptide.hdf5' file (MODELLER SCORER) is checked.
 If the file is not present, it is automatically copied in the proper location to be used by MODELLER.